LukeOlende/AdminDash/README.md

 # AdminDash
-An admin dashboard made using HTML, CSS/Bootstrap and JavaScript Used Adminkit dashboard template
+An admin dashboard made using HTML, CSS and JavaScript